Padmavathi-SJ/BYTS/Leetcode Problems/Problems with code.md

     }
 }
 ```
+* Here Dynamic Programming used to solve this problem.

 ### 1143.
 Longest Common Subsequence:

 **Given two strings text1 and text2, return the length of their longest common subsequence.
 If there is no common subsequence, return 0.